kevinlaiGH/React-App-Musicify/README.md

-This is a React App that uses Spotify API
+This is a React App that uses Spotify API, React Bootstrap